mamaciel/Minigames/README.md

 ## Feedback

 Found an issue or have a suggestion?
-Open an issue on the project homepage.
+Open an issue on the project homepage or contact me at [marcosmaciel.tech](https://marcosmaciel.tech).

+Cheers!